waddie/nrepl.hx/README.md

 ## Status

 This is a work in progress, experimental plugin for a work in progress, experimental plugin system.
 Exception handling is sparse.
 Testing is minimal.
+Edge cases have gone unconsidered.
 Caveat emptor.

 ## LLM Disclosure